2024 Liberal Democratic Party presidential election: Early declarations

 The day after Kishida's announcement, Kobayashi appeared to have already amassed 20 endorsements, and was preparing to announce his candidacy soon.
 He visited sites related to North Korea's 1977 abduction of Megumi Yokota on 17 August.
 Former Minister of State for Economic Security Takayuki Kobayashi became the first to formally announce his candidacy during a press conference on August 19, emphasizing the need to "reform" the party.
 On 23 August Kobayashi stated "We should proceed carefully and cautiously with optional separate surnames for married couples".
+Kishida was reportedly frustrated with Kobayashi's leadership bid, particularly his sharp criticism of punishments given to the Abe faction that was part of the party's response to the slush fund scandal.
 That same day, House of Councillors member Shigeharu Aoyama declared his candidacy.

 The same day, Katsunobu Kato said he had close to 20 endorsements.
 Yomiuri reported that Koizumi planned to formally announce his candidacy on August 30.
 The following day it was reported that Yoshimasa Hayashi was struggling to announce his own candidacy and amass his own endorsements.
 He originally planned to announce on August 27, but had to postpone in order to prioritize the government response to an imminent typhoon, in his capacity as Chief Cabinet Secretary.
 On 25 August, Kamikawa told reporters that she had secured more than 20 endorsements.

 Shigeru Ishiba was in Taipei when the news of Kishida's not seeking another term broke.
 He stated that if he could receive 20 endorsements, he would run.
-He also said he'd be open to appointing Abe faction members to key posts if they're reelected.
-Ishiba announced his candidacy on 24 August in his home constituency of Tottori.
+He also said he'd be open to appointing Abe faction members to key posts if they're reelected in a general election.
+Ishiba announced his candidacy on 24 August in his home prefecture of Tottori.
 He described his campaign as the "culmination of my 38 year political career".
-His fifth LDP presidential campaign, Ishiba said it would be his "last".
-At the event, he questioned whether the party should endorse candidates who received kickbacks at the next general election.
+His fifth LDP presidential campaign, Ishiba said it would be his last.
+At the event, he questioned whether the party should endorse candidates who received kickbacks at the next general election, referring to the slush fund scandal.
 A press conference was expected the following week.

 Digital Minister Taro Kono announced his candidacy in a press conference held on 26 August in Tokyo.
 He became the first sitting Cabinet minister to announce.
 In his press conference, he stated he wanted to "move the country forward" as leader.
 Kono also acknowledged that his "record on reform" would be put to the test during the election.
 On economic policy, he said he would return to "fiscal austerity."
 Kono also said he would ask lawmakers receiving kickbacks to return the money.
 The day after Kono's press conference, Taro Aso told faction members that he would personally back Kono, but would allow members to support other candidates.
 Members of the dissolved Abe faction were reportedly frustrated with Ishiba's and Kono's questioning of support to members who received financial kickbacks.
 Kono announced on 31 August that he would leave the Aso faction if he became Prime Minister.